Osa Guobadia

-Osa Guobadia (born 1 June 1987), best known by his nickname Ice-Cream, is a Nigerian former professional footballer who played as a right midfielder, central midfielder, defensive midfielder, or attacking midfielder.
+Osa Guobadia (born 1 June 1987), best known by his nickname Ice-Cream, is a Nigerian former professional footballer who played anywhere across the front line.

 Career

 After playing with SV Pasching in the Austrian Bundesliga, Guobadia had short spells in other Austrian clubs, namely FC Wels, SC Schwanenstadt and ASV St. Marienkirchen.

 In summer 2008 he moved to Macedonia signing with Macedonian First League side FK Makedonija Gjorče Petrov.
 After two seasons he returned to Nigeria playing one year with Kaduna United F.C. in the Nigeria Premier League, before returning to Macedonia this time to play with another top flight side, FK Vardar.